MMP for co-rank one foliations on threefolds: Special termination

-\begin{corollary} Set up as above.
-Then after finitely many flips the flipping locus is disjoint from all 1-dimensional lc centres. \end{corollary} \begin{proof} Let $I$ be the set of coefficients of $\Theta$.
-Using the same notation as in Lemma \ref{l_tangentlccentre}, it follows by Lemma \ref{l_adjunction} and Lemma \ref{l_curvesinrayaretangent} that the coefficients of $\{\Theta\}$ take values in $D(I)$ and that after a flip $\Theta$ strictly decreases.
-However, by Lemma \ref{l_tangentlccentre} and since we are assuming that there are no zero dimensional lc centre intersecting the flipping locus, it follows that the flip is an isomorphism near $\lfloor \Theta \rfloor$ and the result follows. \end{proof}
+\begin{lemma} Set up as above.
+Then after finitely many flips the flipping locus is disjoint from all one-dimensional lc centres. \end{lemma} \begin{proof} Let $I$ be the set of coefficients of $\Delta$.
+Recall that $D(I)$ satisfies DCC.
+Let $C$ be a one-dimensional lc centre which is tangent to $\cal F$ and let $\nu\colon C^{\nu}\to C$ be its normalisation.
+Let $\Theta\ge 0$ be the $\mathbb Q$-divisor on $C^{\nu}$ whose existence is guaranteed by Lemma \ref{l_tangentlccentre}.
+Since $D(D(I))=D(I)$, it follows by Lemma \ref{l_adjunction} and the proof of Lemma \ref{l_tangentlccentre} that the coefficients of $\{\Theta\}$ take values in $D(I)$.
+It follows by Lemma \ref{l_negativity} that, after a flip, $\{\Theta\}$ strictly decreases.
+However, by Lemma \ref{l_tangentlccentre} and since we are assuming that there are no zero-dimensional lc centre intersecting the flipping locus, it follows that the flip is an isomorphism near $\lfloor \Theta \rfloor$ and the result follows. \end{proof}